-Rolling Multi-Period with a Moving Horizon.
 In a more practical setting, we can no longer assume that a horizon is fixed.
-For a rolling multi-period model with a moving horizon, even in the case of strongly convex market clearing models, the application of the PMP approach can produce a price-quantity pair that does not satisfy an equilibrium for an entire horizon, i.e. in the sense of perfect hindsight, and with a horizon which spans $\{1, \ldots, T\}$.
+For a rolling multiperiod model with a moving horizon, even in the case of strongly convex market-clearing models, the application of the PMP approach can produce a price-quantity pair that does not satisfy an equilibrium for an entire horizon, that is, in the sense of perfect hind-sight, and with a horizon that spans $\{1, \ldots, T\}$.
 This is shown in section VI-B of Hua et al. (2019).
 This deviation of equilibrium is different from the dual degeneracy pointed out by Biggar and Hesamzadeh (2020).